-- To minimize the number of people coming to campus, we ask that students only bring one guest, i.e. parent/guardian, friend, family, etc… This will help us assist you better, keep everyone safe, and maintain social distancing in the welcome center.
+- To minimize the number of people coming to campus, we ask that students only bring one guest (parent/guardian, friend, family).
+This allows us to assist you better, keep everyone safe, and maintain social distancing in the Welcome Center.

 Iowa Western’s Cabinet and Board of Trustees is consulting with federal, state and local health officials and system leaders.
 This group is tasked with evaluating the situation as it evolves.
 Questions or concerns can be submitted to email@example.com.
 Call 325-3277 for enrollment information or to schedule a visit.

 With your safety in mind, Iowa Western has made the following adjustments to our fall classes: